apoyezzhayev/hmr/README.md

 This repository is adaptation of HMR model for our purposes, based on [this project](https://akanazawa.github.io/hmr/).
-Unfortunately it doesn't run out of the box due to outdated code adn dependencies and we must to rewrite some code and add utility methods.
+Unfortunately it doesn't run out of the box due to outdated code and dependencies and we must to rewrite some code and add utility methods.

 ![Teaser Image](https://akanazawa.github.io/hmr/resources/images/teaser.png)